AbheeshtM/Trial_AI_Assistant/README.md

 Integration with school timetable / announcements

 📍 Author
-Varnan – AI Intern, 2025
+Abheesht Mishra – AI Intern, 2025

-Developed for Delhi Public School as part of a voice interface research internship.
+Developed for Delhi Public School as part of a AI ENGINEER internship.

 📄 License
-MIT – Feel free to use, modify, and contribute!
+This project is licensed under the MIT License.
+See the LICENSE file for details.